CoderDennis/decorum/notes.md

 - [ ] Implement float generator by copying Elm/Hypothesis implementation.
 How does it optimize for shrinking?
 (I initially guessed that it simplified towards 1.0 instead of towards zero, but that wouldn’t produce simpler fractions.)
 See https://github.com/HypothesisWorks/hypothesis/blob/d55849df92d01a25364aa21a1adb310ee0a3a390/hypothesis-python/src/hypothesis/internal/conjecture/floats.py which was linked to from https://github.com/elm-explorations/test/blob/master/src/Fuzz/Float.elm

-- [ ] When validating a shrunken history need to distinguish between running out of numbers and no longer failing the test.
-Should be easy to write a test for this.
-What is the process of rerunning the test and trying further shrinking?
-It actually seems similar to genetic algorithms.
-For a given test, this shouldn’t need to be parallelized.

 - [x] Run the test body N times looking for initial failures.
 N is how many items we take from the generator.
 N should be configurable, but start with 100.

 - [ ] Add configuration option for how many times to run the test body.

-- [ ] Remove `prng` parameter from `check_all` because we need a new one for each test run.

-- [ ] Catch errors raised by `body_fn` so we can capture PRNG history and enter shrinking cycle.
-Also raise our own exception type that has good debug output.

 - [ ] Run the shrinking challenges (https://github.com/jlink/shrinking-challenge)